Torrey Westrom: Minnesota Senate

 Westrom was elected to the Minnesota Senate in 2012.
 As a senator, he has promoted affordable, reliable energy for Minnesota and supported investments in clean energy, such as research into "green ammonia" at the University of Minnesota-Morris and other carbon-free gas energy solutions.

 Run for Congress

 In December 2013, less than a year into his Senate term, Westrom announced that he would challenge incumbent Collin Peterson in Minnesota's 7th congressional district in 2014.
 He kicked off his campaign with events in Elbow Lake and Moorhead.
 He raised over $84,000 in the first month of his campaign.
 In the November general election, he won 46% of the vote, the highest Republican tally against Peterson since 1990.

 Personal life

+Westrom graduated from Bemidji State University in 1995 with a B.A. in political science and business administration and from Mitchell Hamline School of Law in 2003 with a J.D.

 Westrom and his wife own TSI Real Estate, based in Elbow Lake, with properties in Hutchinson, Saint Paul, Madelia, and elsewhere.